Edith Waldemar Leverton: Writing

-Waldemar Leverton authored articles for magazines, including The Lady's Realm and The Play Pictorial.
-She also published several books, including Household Hints, The Vegetarian Cookery Book, Little Economies and How to Practice Them, and Servants and Their Duties.
+Waldemar Leverton wrote for magazines including The Lady's Realm and The Play Pictorial.
+Her books included Household Hints, The Vegetarian Cookery Book, Little Economies and How to Practice Them, and Servants and Their Duties.

 Editing

-Waldemar Leverton worked as sub-editor of the magazine The World of Dress (later continued as The World of Dress and Women's Journal).
+Waldemar Leverton was sub-editor of The World of Dress, later continued as The World of Dress and Women's Journal.

 Theatre work

-Waldemar Leverton presented the theatre company known as "The Leverton Players" in a series of performances, starting with a short three-week season at the Royal Court Theatre in 1913.
+Waldemar Leverton presented the theatre company known as the Leverton Players in a series of performances, beginning with a three-week season at the Royal Court Theatre in 1913.
 She wrote the play A Writer of Plays under the pseudonym E. Notrovel.

-Waldemar Leverton also appeared in several productions, including Fantasy and Flame, as Mrs. Wayre; Mirage of Misfortune, as Mrs. Braithwaite; The Stranger at the Inn, as Mrs. Cherry; and The Castle of Fate, as Cattiva.
+She appeared in productions including Fantasy and Flame, as Mrs. Wayre; Mirage of Misfortune, as Mrs. Braithwaite; The Stranger at the Inn, as Mrs. Cherry; and The Castle of Fate, as Cattiva.

-Waldemar Leverton wrote and produced A Song of Sixpence, a "nonsense" play which was performed, in 1939, by the Little Marlow and Bourne End Women's Institute to support the Little Marlow Nursing Association.
-Her production, featuring modern tunes and colourful costumes, was well received and helped raise funds for the cause.
+In 1939, Waldemar Leverton wrote and produced A Song of Sixpence, a "nonsense" play performed by the Little Marlow and Bourne End Women's Institute in aid of the Little Marlow Nursing Association.

 Other activities

-Waldemar Leverton served as secretary of the Women's Automobile and Sports Association.
+Waldemar Leverton was secretary of the Women's Automobile and Sports Association.
 She was also a member of the Society of Women Journalists.

-Waldemar Leverton was in charge of introducing the Association of Infant Consultations and Schools for Mothers in Glamorgan, South Wales.
-In her role, she led this initiative as part of the infant welfare department of the National League for Physical Education and Improvement.
-She also collaborated with the Duchess of Norfolk in Arundel and Littlehampton, contributing to the establishment of Child Welfare Centres.
+Waldemar Leverton introduced the Association of Infant Consultations and Schools for Mothers in Glamorgan, South Wales, as part of the infant welfare department of the National League for Physical Education and Improvement.
+She also worked with the Duchess of Norfolk in Arundel and Littlehampton on the establishment of child welfare centres.